 If you plan on buying your vacation property in an area that’s far away from your primary residence, make sure to budget for travel costs ahead of time, since you’ll likely want to visit the home at least once before you agree to buy it.
 This is where finding the right real estate agent can make a huge difference.
 A good real estate agent will help you find the right home from afar, so you don’t have to keep traveling back and forth to look at houses.

 If you’re considering purchasing a vacation home, you need to consider all of the costs that will likely pop up, not just the price tag on the house.

 Maintenance And Repair Needs

 The costs of regular maintenance and repair often surprise new homeowners, and your vacation home is no exception.
 Make sure you’re prepared to cover these costs.

 One rule is to budget 1% of the home’s purchase price for maintenance.
 While this may not be a perfect measurement, it can be a good rule of thumb for calculating how much you should have in savings.
 You should also consider the home’s age and condition; older homes will likely be more expensive to maintain.

-Figure out how much you’ll spend on insurance, especially if you plan on purchasing in an area that’s close to water.
-These locations are often at risk for hurricanes and flooding, and you may need to purchase additional policies to ensure you’re covered in the event of a damaging storm.
+Figure out how much you’ll spend on insurance, especially if you plan on purchasing in an area that’s close to water or is heavily forested.
+These locations are often at risk for wildfires, hurricanes and flooding, and you may need to purchase additional policies to ensure you’re covered in the event of a damaging environmental event.

 Don’t forget to consider the tax implications of your vacation home purchase.